galasa-dev/cli/docs/generated/errors-list.md

 - GAL1150E: Programming logic error: Decryption of cached bearer token failed.
 Reason: {}
 - GAL1151E: Programming logic error: Decryption of cached bearer token failed.
 Cipher is not long enough.
 Cipher size: {}, AES block size: {}
 - GAL1152E: Programming logic error: Too much data passed to the encryption process.
 Please contact your Galasa systems administrator.
+- GAL1153E: Failed to delete the token with id '{}'.
+Reason: '{}'.
+- GAL1154E: The auth tokens delete operation failed.
+Unable to process the error information returned from the server.
+Reason: '{}'
 - GAL1225E: Failed to open file '{}' cause: {}.
 Check that this file exists, and that you have read permissions.
 - GAL1226E: Internal failure.
 Contents of gzip could be read, but not decoded.
 New gzip reader failed: file: {} error: {}
 - GAL1227E: Internal failure.
 Contents of gzip could not be decoded. {} error: {}